Self-defense Awareness & Familiarity Exchange

 - To prevent crimes in our communities through programs of education training, focusing primarily on awareness and prevention;

-- To educate women about realistic options that will help them avoid, escape and survive assaults if they do occur.
+- To educate participants about realistic options that will help them avoid, escape and survive assaults if they do occur.

 What can I expect from S.A.F.E.?